 (n = 217)

 |Urinary Tract Infection||0.5||1.1||0.9||3.5|

-The following other adverse events occurred in patients in these clinical studies using AEROSPAN Inhalation Aerosol with an incidence of 1 to 3% and were more common in AEROSPAN Inhalation Aerosol than in the placebo group.
+The following other adverse reactions occurred in patients in these clinical trials using AEROSPAN Inhalation Aerosol with an incidence of 1 to 3% and were more common in AEROSPAN Inhalation Aerosol than in the placebo group.

 Metabolic And Nutritional Disorders: edema